spider-gazelle/guide/docs/getting-started/new-project.md

 * `crystal build ./src/app.cr`

+or

+* `shards build --production`
+  * grabs the latest dependencies before the build
+  * deploys the binary as per the compile target in your `shard.yml`

 once compiled there are a number of [command line options](https://github.com/spider-gazelle/spider-gazelle/blob/master/src/app.cr#L8)

 * execute `./app --help` to see the options